-Silent subliminals are non-audible brain entrainment recordings.
-Unlike binaural beats, the frequencies are not layered with music or ambient sounds of any kind.
+Silent subliminals are not layered with music or ambient sounds of any kind.
+So, essentially, you are listening to a completely silent recording.
+You will not hear anything.

-This makes them inaudible to the human ear.
-A subliminal track is usually made up of voice recordings transposed into high-level frequencies.
-These frequencies penetrate the brain without your awareness.
+A subliminal track is made up of voice recordings transposed into high-level frequencies.
+These frequencies (the voice) penetrate the brain without your awareness.

-A subliminal can target pretty much any area of self-improvement, such as curing addiction, improving self confidence or curing anxiety; it all depends on what messages the original creator recorded.
+A subliminal can target pretty much any area of self-improvement such as curing addiction, improving self confidence, reducing anxiety, weight loss, passing exams – it all depends on what messages the original creator recorded.

-Naturally people are skeptical.
-It’s a big ask for a listener to have faith in the effectiveness of a bran entrainment recording that they can’t actually hear.
+Naturally, people are skeptical.
+It’s a big ask for a listener to have faith in the effectiveness of a recording that they can’t actually hear.

-Silent subliminals infiltrate the mind, and are able reportedly able to encode information into the listener’s unconscious mind.
+Silent subliminals infiltrate the mind and encode information into your unconscious mind.

-Silent subliminals are created using voice affirmations, usually by a seasoned hypnotherapist or guided meditation teacher.
+Silent subliminals are created using voice affirmations, usually by an experienced hypnotherapist or guided meditation teacher.

 If you can get past quite literally listening to nothing, silent subliminals are cool in that you can listen anywhere at anytime and still concentrate on other tasks such as eating or driving, and even sleep!

-It would be pretty easy to sell fake silent subliminals considering that people can’t hear them, but there is a way to make sure you haven’t been duper.
+It would be pretty easy to sell fake silent subliminals, considering that people can’t hear them, but there is a way to make sure you haven’t been duped.

 Studies have shown that when listening to any form of brain entrainment, deaf people do feel the effects of the frequency response process, which gives further credence to the theory that you don't need to hear frequencies to benefit from their effects.